alxndrdiaz/hclust_mix/README.md

 [http://bioinformatics.org.au/tools/hclust/](http://bioinformatics.org.au/tools/hclust/).
 The idea behind their algorithm was to "demonstrate the usage of Hopfield networks for clustering, feature selection and network inference" [see tutorial by Mark Ragan](http://bioinformatics.org.au/tools/hclust/)  applied to transcriptomic data.
 Specifically it aims to model differentiated cell states as attractor states of a Hopfield Network, and was tested also in 12 single-cell data sets including Haematopoiesis and human stem cell differentiation, [Fard et al. npj Syst Biol Appl 2, (2016)](https://www.nature.com/articles/npjsba20161).

 hclust_mix is only a version of hclust that allows the identification of attractor states, the number of steps that it uses to search attractors should be specified by the user.
-Additionally it extracts the gene states in each attractor.
+Additionally it extracts the gene states in each attractor and computes Adjusted Rand Index (ARI) and Adjusted Mutual Information score (AMI) for the hclust attractor-based clustering solution.
+Both of these metrics have values between 0 (random cluster assignment) and 1 (perfect cluster assignment/labeling), both metrics are available in [scikit-learn metrics](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics).

 ## 1. Hopfield network model and hclust workflow